-The Restraint Reduction Network runs a regular series of webinars on the first Wednesday of every other month from 12-1pm (UK time).
-The aim of these webinars is to share the most up-to-date knowledge and best practice to reduce reliance on restrictive practices and make a real difference in the lives of people.
+The Restraint Reduction Network runs a regular series of webinars which aim to share the most up-to-date knowledge and best practice to reduce reliance on restrictive practices and make a real difference in the lives of people.

 This page contains a list of our upcoming webinars with links to registration, and all our webinars are recorded and can be accessed at the bottom of this page.

 As well as our regular series of webinars, we a currently running a series every Thursday from 21 May- 25 June to share guidance and best practice around finding the least restrictive solutions to Covid-19 problems and upholding human rights during this particularly challenging period.
 Find out more about this webinar series here>

 We will be announcing more free webinars soon.
 Click here to subscribe to our mailing list and we’ll let you know when these are scheduled.

 April 1 marked 2 years since the launch of the Restraint Reduction Network Training Standards, and from April 2021 the CQC will expect all services across health and social care to only use training in restrictive practices that is certified as complying with the Restraint Reduction Network Training Standards.

 To mark this, and help you practically comply with the Standards, we ran a mini-series of webinars about the RRN Training Standards.
 Recordings can be accessed below.

 An introduction to the Restraint Reduction Network Training Standards, with Sarah Leitch – Watch the recording here>